software-gardening/almanack/src/almanac/software-forest/software-forest.md

 > "Called Three-Dimensional Forestry or Forest Farming, … the three 'dimensions' of \[Toyohiko Kagawa's\] 3-D system were the trees as conservers of the soil and suppliers of food and the livestock which benefited from them." {cite:p}`hart_forest_1996`, {cite:p}`kagawa_fujisaki_3d_farming`

-Forest gardening offers innovations from an ecological cultivation perspective by caring for trees, understory vegetation, soil, and other  environmental factors together.
+Forest gardening offers innovations from an ecological cultivation perspective by caring for trees, understory vegetation, soil, and other environmental factors.
 Forest gardens take time to create because their slow-growing nature requires patience and careful, long-term nurturing.
 Software forests are also created gradually, "… starting with the existing, living, breathing system, and working outward, a step at a time, in such a way as to not undermine the system’s viability." {cite:p}`foote1997big`
 Nourishing the system in this way helps us practice _primum non nocere_ ("first, do no harm") to the garden and components within, conserving energy for necessary adaptations.